singh-man/books/crackingTheCoding/17_hard.md

 In the introduction, we discussed the importance of creating a really good, general-purpose example.
 That's absolutely true.
 It's also important, though, to understand what matters.

 In this case, we just want an equal number of letters and numbers.
 All letters are treated identically and all numbers are treated identically.
-Therefore, we can use an example with a single letter and a single number-or, for that matter, As and Bs, Os and 1s, or Thingls and Thing2s.
+Therefore, we can use an example with a single letter and a single number-or, for that matter, As and Bs, 0s and 1s, or Thing1s and Thing2s.

 With that said, let's start with an example: